 Q. I'm leaving next month, what will happen to my pension?

 A. Upon leaving, the administrators of your pension (USS or UPS) will be notified by the HR department.
 The administrators will then contact you (typically within 2 months of leaving) with the options available to you.
 For this reason it is important that HR has your current address on record.

-A. Maternity leave is based on the number of working days in a month rather than on 1/12th of your annual salary, as is the case with your normal pay.
-Therefore your pay will fluctuate.
+A. Maternity leave is based on the number of working days in a month rather than being 1/12th of your annual salary.
+As a result your pay will fluctuate.

 Q. When will I receive my P45?

 A. P45s are sent out as soon as possible after your final payment has been made.

 Q. I will shortly be leaving, what happens to my SuccessFactors payslips and p60's

 A. Once you have left the University your SuccessFactors access will be suspended so we strongly advise that you download payslips and p60s.